MicrochipTech/atsamr34_lorawan_lora_modulation/README.md

 ## Scheduler

-- Start Atmel Studio 7 IDE
+- Start Microchip Studio 7 IDE
 - Open this project
 - The LoRaWAN Mote Application is using a priority based scheduler to handle the application tasks.
 - Open src/enddevice_demo.h to observe the definition of the tasks IDs and tasks State.